entropillc/handgrip.js/README.md

 Handgrip.js
 ===========

-Turns any DOM element into a movable, resizable object.
+Transforms any DOM element into a movable, resizable object.

 Usage
 -----